webNeat/react-tidy/README.md

 - **Reporting bugs**: Simply open an issue and describe the bug.
 Please include a code snippet to reproduce the bug, it really helps to solve the problem quickly.

 - **Suggesting new hooks**: If you have a common use case that you think worth having its own hook, open an issue and we will discuss it.
-Do you already have an implementation for it? great, make a pull request and I will review it.
+Do you already have an implementation for it?
+Great, make a pull request and I will review it.
 Please make sure your code is consistent with the rest of the codebase and use [Prettier](https://prettier.io/) and [EditorConfig](https://editorconfig.org/) to format your files.

 Those are just examples, any issue or pull request is welcome :)